Menu

 As a new teacher to Henry Moore, I am thoroughly looking forward to working within a fun, friendly and engaging school community!

 I was born in Harlow but have lived in Sawbridgeworth nearly my whole life.
 I have been a teacher for many years, and I started my journey as a teacher by working as an LSA at Church Langley Primary school.
 Later, I was then offered to complete a training course there to become a teacher.
 After working there for many years, I then moved to Dubai for 3 years to teach in an international school.
-I moved back from Dubai 2 years ago with my little cat Willow.
+I moved back from Dubai 4 years ago with my little cat Willow.
 When I am not in school, I love to travel the world.
 I also love afternoon teas and often visit different places in London to try them all – Beauty and the beast has been my favourite so far.
-This is only my second year at The Henry Moore School but I am so excited to continue my journey into Reception.
-I have completed many courses in my spare time such as counselling courses and this year I will be completing a counselling diploma.
+This is my 4th year at The Henry Moore School but I am so excited to continue my journey into Reception.
+I have completed many courses in my spare time such as counselling courses and this year I will be completing the NPQ Senco award.

 Kim Seaman - Reception Teacher